mendyhsu/Capstone2/README.md

    * The new categorical feature `Class` has 31 product labels.
    * However, about 105 samples listed as **Free Items** are mislabeled.
 We will address it in next section.

-2. Assign Classes to the Images Under the Ambiguous Category - Free Items
+2. Assign Classes to the Images Under the Ambiguous Category - Free Items:

    **How to relabel the** **_Free Items_**?
 The column `productDisplayName` contains various product descriptions/keywords, such as “watch”, “Saree”, etc. We reassigned proper `Class` to *Free Items* based on these keywords.

-3. Export the Refined Spreadsheet
+3. Export the Refined Spreadsheet:

    The refined spreadsheet (44440-by-11) was saved as **styles_cleaned.csv**.